 |

-recent explorationsMy trompe-l'œil paintings take about a year each to create.
+explorationsMy trompe-l'œil paintings take about a year each to create.
 In the gaps, these works, some paintings, installations, and digital works are explorations of ideas that run throughout my all my work.
 Illusion vs. reality, deconstructions of art history, and the influence of digital media in a post-Internet culture.

 |